3lvia/terraform-plugins/README.md

 # Usage from the {system}-terraform repo/workspace
 ## Install this repo as an submodule
 Note 1: The folder terraform.d\plugins\linux_amd64 must be removed from {system}-terraform.
+Commit this removal.

-Commit this removal Note 2: The terraform repo must "Include submodules on clone"
+Note 2: The terraform repo must "Include submodules on clone".

 ```console
 git submodule add https://github.com/3lvia/terraform-plugins.git terraform.d/plugins/linux_amd64
 ```